Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Immunity boosting frozen fruit smoothies!
-This is one of my favorite fruit smoothie recipes that has triple the amount of vitamin C with the addition of orange juice, strawberry, and cranberry!
-Plus it’s rich in antioxidants and vegan friendly with a whole 30 option.
+These dairy-free Immunity Boosting Cranberry Orange Smoothies are one of my favorite smoothies with a triple boost of vitamin C from the addition of orange juice, strawberry, and cranberry!
+Plus it’s rich in antioxidants, vegan, and there’s a Whole30 option.

 Overhead view white metal tray filled with fresh fruit and two mason jars filled with immunity boosting frozen fruit smoothie.